Kovnir/FastTweener/README.md

 <br>

-So, if you don't need all power of DoTween and your goal is memory allocation optimisation - this is plugin for you!
+So, if you don't need all power of DoTween and your goal is memory allocation optimization - this plugin is made for you!